 Note: SC^{sch} = perceptions of School Climate at the current school.
-IF^{T} = Teacher Perceptions of Instructional Focus at the current school.
-WC^{T} = Teacher Perceptions of Working Conditions at the current school.
-S^{T} = Teacher Perceptions of Safety at the current school.
-SPE^{S} = Student Perceptions of Social Physical Environment at the current school.
-S^{S} = Student Perceptions of Safety at the current school. k = the number of factor scores used in the calculation of SC^{sch} for this school.
-PR^{T}{} = either the survey participation rate at the school among teachers or 0.80, whichever is less.
-PR^{S}{} = either the survey participation rate at the school among students or 0.80, whichever is less.
-The SPE^{S} factor score is not used in calculating SC^{sch} for online and virtual schools.
-If a school has $PR^{T} \ge .80$ but still has one or more teacher factor scores that are not reported for having too few complete responses, use the mean of that factor score calculated at the district and that factor scores this are not reported for having too few complete for having too few complete responses, use the mean of the School Climate indicator.
-If a school has one or more factor scores that are not reported for the school and the school shall not receive a rating for the School Climate indicator.
+IF^T = Teacher Perceptions of Instructional Focus at the current school.
+WC^T = Teacher Perceptions of Working Conditions at the current school.
+S^T = Teacher Perceptions of Safety at the current school.
+SPE^S = Student Perceptions of Social Physical Environment at the current school.
+S^S = Student Perceptions of Safety at the current school. k = the number of factor scores used in the calculation of SC^{sch} for this school.
+PR^T = either the survey participation rate at the school among teachers or 0.80, whichever is less.
+PR^S = either the survey participation rate at the school among students or 0.80, whichever is less.
+The SPE^S factor score is not used in calculating SC^{sch} for online and virtual schools.
+If a school has $PR^T \ge .80$ but still has one or more teacher factor scores that are not reported for having too few complete responses, use the mean of that factor score calculated at the district and that factor scores this are not reported for having too few complete for having too few complete responses, use the mean of the School Climate indicator.
+If a school and the school and the school shall not receive a rating for the School Climate indicator.
 If a school has one or more factor scores that are not reported for having too few complete responses and has < 80% participation rate for that respondent group, a zero shall be used in place of the missing factor score for the calculation of SC^{sch} .